nmkhan096/ask-my-resume-rag/README.md

 - **Hit@K**: indicates whether the correct chunk appeared within the top-K retrieved results.
 - **MRR@5** (Mean Reciprocal Rank): reflects how high on average the correct chunk was ranked within the top k.

 > Metrics like Recall@k and Hit@k focus on **Retrieval accuracy** to assess whether the right chunk was in the top-k set.
-High retrieval accuracy ensures the LLM is grounded in the correct context, minimizing hallucinations and increasing factual precision.
+High retrieval accuracy ensures the LLM is grounded in the correct context, minimizing hallucinations.

 > MRR focuses on **Ranking quality** to assess whether the most relevant doc ranked high enough to influence the LLM.
 A higher value improves answer quality.